alonswartz/notesium/API.md

 GET  /api/runtime
 ```

-This object represents the configuration, build details and host
+This object represents the configuration, build details, host platform,
-platform of the running Notesium binary.
+and memory usage of the running Notesium binary.

 ### The runtime object